apple/foundationdb/bindings/bindingtester/spec/tenantTester.md

 #### TENANT_GET_ID

     Attempts to resolve the active tenant's ID.
-GOT_TENANT_ID is pushed onto the stack if an ID was successfully read after waiting on the ID future.
-    NO_ACTIVE_TENANT is pushed onto the stack if there is no active tenant.
+Pushes the string "GOT_TENANT_ID" onto the stack if an ID was successfully read after waiting on the ID future.
+Pushes the string "NO_ACTIVE_TENANT" if there is no active tenant.

 Updates to Existing Instructions
 --------------------------------